-The ESIA Consultation is still to be continued after this document is submitted to NIMOS for review.
-In this consultation meeting the Environmental and Social Baseline conditions together with the Impacts Assessment of the proposed Project (see Chapter 9) will be presented to the stakeholders.
-The comments of the stakeholders and NIMOS will be processed in this document to complete the final ESIA report for the proposed project.
+The ESIA Public Consultation Meeting was held on the 14th of February 2020, after this document was submitted to NIMOS for review.
+In this meeting the Environmental and Social Baseline conditions together with the Impacts Assessment of the proposed projected from this document were presented to the stakeholders.
+The comments of the stakeholders and NIMOS have been processed in this document to complete the final ESIA report for the Staatsolie Shallow Offshore 3D Seismic Acquisition Project.